liferay/liferay-docs/devGuide/en/chapters/08-leveraging-the-mobile-sdk.markdown

 After you've downloaded the Zip file, unzip it into your XCode project.
 Within XCode, right-click on your project and click *Add Files to <PROJECT_NAME>*.
 Then, add both `core` and `v62` folders.
 The `v62` folder name can change for each Liferay version.
-In this example, the mobile SDK is built for Liferay 6.2.
+In this example, the Mobile SDK is built for Liferay 6.2.

 Awesome!
 Let's learn how to configure the SDK next.

-### Accessing Services from Your iOS App [](id=access-liferay-services-from-ios-app-liferay-portal-6-2-dev-guide-en)
+### Invoking Liferay Services in Your iOS App [](id=access-liferay-services-from-ios-app-liferay-portal-6-2-dev-guide-en)

-For your mobile app to access the mobile SDK, you'll need to complete several
+For your mobile app to access the Mobile SDK, you'll need to complete several
 steps:

 1. Create a session.